D3jag0re/Rando-Scripto/SH-Dummy-Systemd-Service/README.md

 ### Improvements

 - Change script to write to syslog.
 This should avoid any permission issues as well as make log management easier.
-- can check logs with 'sudo journalctl -t dummy-service'
+- can check logs with `sudo journalctl -t dummy-service`